Substantial form: Aristotelian forms

-Aristotle was the first to distinguish between matter (hyle) and form (morphe).
+Responding to Plato's Theory of Forms, Aristotle was the first to distinguish between matter (hyle) and form (morphe).
 For Aristotle, matter is the undifferentiated primal element: it is rather that from which things develop than a thing in itself.
 The development of particular things from this germinal matter consists in differentiation, the acquiring of particular forms of which the knowable universe consists (cf. Formal cause).
 The perfection of the form of a thing is its entelechy in virtue of which it attains its fullest realization of function (De anima, ii.
 2).
 Thus, the entelechy of the body is the soul.
 The origin of the differentiation process is to be sought in a prime mover, i.e. pure form entirely separate from all matter, eternal, unchangeable, operating not by its own activity but by the impulse which its own absolute existence excites in matter.

 Early adoption

-Both Platonic and Aristotelian forms appear in medieval philosophy.
+Aristotelian forms appear in medieval philosophy.

 Medieval theologians, newly exposed to Aristotle's philosophy, applied hylomorphism to Christianity, such as to the transubstantiation of the Eucharist's bread and wine to the body and blood of Jesus.
 Theologians such as Duns Scotus developed Christian applications of hylomorphism.

 The Aristotelian conception of form was adopted by the Scholastics, to whom, however, its origin in the observation of the physical universe was an entirely foreign idea.
 The most remarkable adaptation is probably that of Aquinas, who distinguished the spiritual world with its subsistent forms (formae separatae) from the material with its inherent forms which exist only in combination with matter.

 Criticism

 Descartes, referring to substantial forms, says:

 They were introduced by philosophers solely to account for the proper action of natural things, of which they were supposed to be the principles and bases ...
 But no natural action at all can be explained by these substantial forms, since their defenders admit that they are occult, and that they do not understand them themselves.
 If they say that some action proceeds from a substantial form, it is as if they said it proceeds from something they do not understand; which explains nothing.

+John Locke criticised 'substantial forms' as ill-defined, stating that they "signify nothing" and that the supposition that "the same precise and internal constitution goes always with the same specific name, makes men forward to take those names for the representatives of those real essences".

+Isaac Newton in his Principia situates himself within the contemporary scientific movement which had "omit[ed] substantial forms and the occult qualities" and instead endeavoured to explain the world by empirical investigation and outlining of empirical regularities.